apachecn/pytorch-doc-zh/docs/1.0/torch.md

 torch.is_storage(obj)
 ```

-Returns True if &lt;cite&gt;obj&lt;/cite&gt; is a PyTorch storage object.
+Returns True if `obj` is a PyTorch storage object.

 | Parameters: | **obj** (_Object_) – Object to test |
 | --- | --- |